gustavoluvizotto/anycast-service-discovery/README.md

 See ``data/data_loading.ipynb`` for examples on how to load and query all three datasets.

-However, if you want to use the compressed data we collected without the improvements above, you can use the ``anycast_prefixes.tar.xz`` file.
+However, if you have a Spark cluster and want to use the compressed data we collected without the improvements above, you can use the ``anycast_prefixes.tar.xz`` file.
 For that, you must decompress the file.
-BE AWARE, this you consume a lot of your local storage, unlike the previous enhanced data.
+!!BE AWARE!!, this you consume a lot of your local storage, unlike the previous enhanced data.
 For instance, you can create a folder called ``data`` under this project.

 ```shell